Arakade/navhack/NotesEtc/devPlan.md

 		1.	_?
 Check whether `Location` is a member of a `Way` as a building / road ?_
 	1. Find points of interest:
 		1. Search `places` for being within search radius
+		1. Wrap the discovered items in `POI` class to ease relative work.
 		1. For those found, `Location` will appropriately proxy information from the `Way`.
+(TODO - somewhat done)
-		1. De-dup discovered `Location`s:
+		1. De-dup results:
+			*	Two types of problem:
-			1.	by closest proximity (multiple `Location`s from single building might be reported).
+				1. N `Location`s from 1 `Way` (e.g. multiple `Location`s from single building might be reported).
-			1.	_(In future, might be advised to indicate direction to some 'primary' points rather than merely nearest.
+					_(In future, might be advised to indicate direction to some 'primary' points rather than merely nearest.
 Or calculate centroid for `Way`s `Location`s to determine center rather than point.)_
-		1. Wrap the discovered items in `POI` class to ease relative work.
+				1. M `Way`s from 1 `Location` (e.g. a node from the XML (hence a `Location`) might be used multiple times ((a) it's a place in its own right, (b) it's the corner of a building and (c) it's a point on a road)).
+			*	Thoughts about solving:
+				*	When (2) happens, need to represent all answers (of types of interest) to user.
+Code must either be in/near speaking code or answers need wrapping.
+Since we're using POIs for these anyway, best to encapsulate in POI.
+				*	De-duping suggests a `Location`'s POIs change depending upon GPS results.
+				*	Relative positions should be relative to GPS, not relative to the found location.
+				*	Given all this, best to switch returned results vehicle from `Location` to specific 'results' class. **TODO NEXT**

 ## Current code overview